calliope-project/euro-calliope/docs/model/customisation.md

 ### freeze-hydro-capacities

-By default, euro-calliope allows capacities of run-of-river hydro, reservoir hydro, and pumped storage hydro capacities up to today's levels.
+By default, Euro-Calliope allows capacities of run-of-river hydro, reservoir hydro, and pumped storage hydro capacities up to today's levels.
 Alternatively, it's possible to freeze these capacities to today's levels using the `freeze-hydro-capacities` override.

 ### load-shedding